 Queue or Que: What’s the Difference?

-by Sam Osbourne
+Sam Osbourne March 25, 2022

 It’s a question almost as old as time itself–is it que or queue?
 Or maybe it’s cue.
 The good news is that all three options are real words.
 The bad news is that they’re not interchangeable and you need to know the difference.
-In fact, one of them really only works if you’re speaking Spanish.
+In fact, one of them only works if you’re speaking Spanish.

 If you’re looking to use a queue management system in your stores, the first thing to know is whether you’re spelling queue correctly.
 You don’t want to fall at the first hurdle because of a lousy misspelling.
 So, without further ado, let’s clear a few things up.